flokosiol/kirby-vitekit/README.md

 ## Backend integration

 Kirby has to switch dynamically between `development` and `production` mode and included different scripts and files.
-This is handled by the `vite` helper plugin included in this repository.
+This is handled by the [vite helper plugin](https://github.com/flokosiol/kirby-vitekit/tree/main/site/plugins/vite) included in this repository.

 **MORE INFORMATION ABOUT THE PLUGIN WILL FOLLOW.**

 Just one thing: during development a `.lock` file will be generated inside the `src` folder (and will be deleted when you run the build command).
-The `vite` plugin will use this `.lock` file to indicate whether to use the [dynamic import polyfill](https://vitejs.dev/config/#build-polyfilldynamicimport) or the generated and hased assets.
+The `vite` plugin will use this `.lock` file to indicate whether to use the [dynamic import polyfill](https://vitejs.dev/config/#build-polyfilldynamicimport) (during development) or the generated and hashed assets (in production).

-You can find more information about the Vite backend integration here: https://vitejs.dev/guide/backend-integration.html#backend-integration
+Read more about the [Vite.js backend integration](https://vitejs.dev/guide/backend-integration.html#backend-integration).

 ## License

 Feel free to use this ViteKit setup for your personal and commercial projects for free.
 Feel also free to [send me money](https://www.paypal.me/flokosiol/5) if you like.

 ### Kirby